pm-pl/Cerberus/README.md

 Built By Server Owners for Server Owners!

+# DEPENDENCIES:
+CerberusPM uses [Commando](https://www.github.com/CerberusPM/Commando) (the Link is a Forked Version of Commando which remains UP TO DATE with CerberusPM.
 ## Description
 **Cerberus** is an essential tool for protecting server structures.
 It allows server administrators and players to easily protect their builds.